maybebyte/anthesis/why-self-host.md

 - Censorship.
 - Usually overengineered or 'bloated.'
-Proprietary software is developed with the express purpose of making money and many large companies don't care about ethics or freedom.
+Proprietary software is developed with the express purpose of making money and many large companies don't care about ethics, freedom, or even the quality of their own software.
 - Often deceives or manipulates users.
 - A power differential exists between developers and end users; comply with their terms or lose the right to use that software.

-In the end, you're the product when you run proprietary software.

-Migration can be difficult (which is intentional, DRM is a method of locking users in to an ecosystem).
-It doesn't help that proprietary software is used by friends, work, and school, or sometimes required by the last two.
-Despite that, I highly encourage you to explore free alternatives to proprietary software you use.

-Bear in mind that the libre lifestyle doesn't have to be all or nothing.
+- The kicker is that by paying for proprietary software, all of these problems are perpetuated and companies see that they can get away with doing unethical things.

-Exchange proprietary programs for ones that respect your freedom as you feel comfortable (Libreoffice instead of Microsoft Office, Firefox instead of Google Chrome, etc) and you'll be better for it.
+When you run proprietary software, you're the product.
+You can regain your freedom by exchanging software that violates it for software that respects it (Libreoffice instead of Microsoft Office, Firefox instead of Google Chrome, etc).
+Bear in mind that it doesn't have to be all or nothing, even exchanging one or two programs makes a difference.

 If you're interested, check out [my guide on self-hosting](/self-host-guide.html).